perwin/barprofiles_paper/README.md

-The full set of *Spitzer* 3.6-micron images for the sample galaxies can be found at, e.g., the [NASA Extragalactic Database](https://ned.ipac.caltech.edu); to make it easier to reproduce the figures in the paper, we include sky-subtracted versions of these images for xxx of the galaxies.
+The full set of *Spitzer* 3.6-micron images for the sample galaxies can be found at, e.g., the [NASA Extragalactic Database](https://ned.ipac.caltech.edu); to make it easier to reproduce Figure 1 of the paper, we include sky-subtracted versions of these images for three of the galaxies in the `data/images` folder.

 ## Dependencies